Block USB Drives on Windows using Intune remediations

 Detection and Remediation scripts for blocking USB drive access on Windows 10/11 devices using Intune

-Click on Add group to add an Entra security group containing users or devices.
-You can also click on Add all users or Add all devices.
-Select the Schedule to run this Powershell script.
+• Assignments – Click on Add group to add an Entra security group containing users or devices.
+Select the schedule to run the script package.
 You have three options: Once, hourly, or Daily.

 Assign Intune remediation to block USB drive access to Windows 10/11 devices